shinywhitebox/planner-docs/src/manual/concepts/roles.md

 ---
 {%section "Roles" %}

-*Roles* are a foundational idea in {{app.name}}.

-People are put into *roles*.
-There's no way to place someone into a roster without them being assigned to a role.
+When considering the creation of a roster; people are slotted/put/assigned into *Roles*.
+In {{app.name}} there's no way to place someone into a roster without them being assigned to a role.

 ### Global Roles